$PD_3$-pairs with compressible boundary: when does the group determine the pair?

 If $G$ is a finitely generated group then there are at most finitely many homeomorphism types of bounded, compact, irreducible orientable 3-manifolds $M$ such that $\pi_1(M)\cong{G}$, and there only finitely many pairs $(G,\{\kappa_j\})$ which are peripheral systems of 3-manifold pairs.
 These results are consequences of the Johannson Deformation Theorem \cite{Sw80}.
 Are there analogues for $PD_3$-pairs?
 If $(P,\partial{P})$ is a $PD_3$-pair are there only finitely many homotopy types of $PD_3$-pairs $(Q,\partial{Q})$ with aspherical boundary such that $\pi_1(Q)\cong\pi_1(P)$?

 This appears to be not known even when $P$ is aspherical and the boundary is $\pi_1$-injective, although an analogue of Johannson's Deformation Theorem for $PD_3$-group pairs has recently been proven \cite{RSS20}.
 We can answer this question in one rather special case.
-The peripheral system $(\pi,\{\kappa_j\})$ of a $PD_3$-pair is {\it atoroidal\/} if every $\mathbb{Z}^2$ subgroup of $\pi$ is conjugate to a subgroup of $\mathrm{Im}(\kappa_j)$, for some $j\in{J}$.
+The peripheral system $(\pi,\{\kappa_j\})$ of a $PD_3$-pair is {\it atoroidal\/} if every $\mathbb{Z}^2$ subgroup of $\pi$ is conjugate into $\mathrm{Im}(\kappa_j)$, for some $j$, and $\pi$ is not virtually $\mathbb{Z}^2$.

 \begin{theorem} Let $(P,\partial{P})$ be an orientable $PD_3$-pair such that $P$ is aspherical, $\pi=\pi_1(P)$ has one end and $\chi(P)=0$.
 Assume that the peripheral system of the pair is atoroidal.
 Then any $PD_3$-pair $(Q,\partial{Q})$ with aspherical boundary and such that $\pi_1(Q)\cong\pi_1(P)$ is homotopy equivalent to $(P,\partial{P})$. \end{theorem}